stepheneall/Tecto/README.md

 the network spontaneously converges to a functional organization isomorphic to the vertebrate superior colliculus / optic tectum.

+Liming, B. (2026).
+Tecto, a Digital Fish from the Silicon Cambrian, A 128-Neuron Recurrent Network Recapitulates the Optic Tectum.
+Zenodo. https://doi.org/10.5281/zenodo.20844784

 ## Quick Start